lightmare/babel/packages/babel-plugin-proposal-generator-literals/Readme.md

 *GeneratorLiteral* ::= `*[`( *AssignmentExpression* | *SpreadElement* )`,`...`]`

-Adopts the array literal syntax with a distinct leading bracket except for the element elision which does not make any sense semantically in this context.
+Adopts the array literal syntax, replacing the leading bracket with a `*[` token which cannot appear in any well formed Javascript program at present.
+The element elision does not make any sense semantically in this context and should be disallowed, although the reference implementation presented does not perform this check.

 ### Semantics